Mine flail: Modern use

+In January of 2023 the German Bundeswehr donated several Keiler mine clearing vehicles to the Armed Forces of Ukraine for use in demining operations in territory that was recaptured by Ukrainian forces, and in clearing breach paths for armored assaults on Russian front line positions.
+The frontline of the ongoing Russo-Ukrainian war is now the most heavily mined stretch of land on the face of the earth.

 Museum vehicles

 Sherman Crab

 Sherman Crabs are displayed at the CFB Borden Military Museum, Ontario, Canada; the Yad La-Shiryon museum in Latrun, the Overloon War Museum in the Netherlands; The Tank Museum, Bovington in England; and the Cavalry Tank Museum in Ahmednagar, Maharashtra, India.
 The Sherman preserved on the seawall at Westkapelle in the Netherlands to commemorate the amphibious assault on Walcheren in November 1944 was originally a Crab, but the flails have been removed.

 Churchill Toad

 At one time The Tank Museum, Bovington, had a Churchill Flail FV3902 "Toad" in its collection.
 However they no longer have it and its present whereabouts are unknown.
 Another Toad was restored to full working condition in England and in May 2008 was acquired by Jacques Littlefield's Military Vehicle Technology Foundation in California.
 In 2014, the foundation sold it at auction for US$80,500.
+The vehicle was bought by the Australian Armour and Artillery Museum; it is currently on public display as part of the museum's collection in Queensland, Australia.

 Minenräumpanzer Keiler

 A Minenräumpanzer Keiler is displayed at the German Tank Museum (Deutsches Panzermuseum) near Munster, Germany.